Osaragii/College-web-application/README.md

 # College-web-application
-A prototype that I made to showcase in my event of 'Idea presentation' might complete later
+A prototype that I made to showcase in my event of 'Idea presentation' might complete later<br>
+Tech stack : HTML, CSS, JavaScript